 - These one-inch long dark brown insects are easily identified by their forceps.

 - Pincher bugs feed on other insects, such as aphids and spidermites, which is one benefit.
 Unfortunately, they will also feed on the rest of your garden.

 - They are especially fond of flowers, lettuce, celery and fruits.

 - Leaves will appear jagged and full of holes.

-Generally, Earwigs are not as much of a threat to your garden as other pests, but they are just as big of an annoyance!
+Generally, earwigs are not as much of a threat to your garden as other pests like Japanese Beetles, but they are just as big of an annoyance!
 Try these remedies:

 - Lay one-foot sections of bamboo or garden hose in the beds between your plants.
 Check these “traps” each morning, and dump the earwigs into a bucket of soapy water.

 - Spread petroleum jelly around the stems of your plants.
 Earwigs won’t crawl over it.